Skip to content

 One of the biggest advantages of wearable sensors is their ability to spot trouble before it's obvious.
 These devices monitor key indicators like a swimmer's movement and time spent underwater.
 If a sensor detects patterns that fall outside of safe, normal swimming activity for too long, it recognizes that the swimmer might be in danger.
 This capability for early detection is what allows for such quick intervention.
 It gives your lifeguards a heads-up the moment a swimmer’s status changes, allowing them to respond when every second is critical.
 This is a significant step beyond relying on visual monitoring alone.

-Prevent Undetected Submersion
+Preventing Silent, Undetected Submersion

 Drowning is often silent, and a swimmer can slip underwater without a splash or a call for help.
 Wearable sensors directly address this risk by tracking exactly how long each person has been submerged.
 Devices like Swimmer Alert wearables are designed to send an immediate alert to lifeguards if a swimmer stays underwater beyond a pre-set safety limit.
 This feature is essential for preventing incidents where a swimmer is unable to surface.
 Instead of a lifeguard needing to spot the submerged person, the system automatically flags the event and its location, ensuring help is dispatched right away.

-Add a Critical Layer of Safety
+Adding a Critical Layer of Protection

 Think of a drowning detection system as an extra set of eyes for your team, one that never gets tired, distracted, or has its view blocked.
 This technology provides lifeguards with a powerful support tool that enhances their skills and focus.
 Using smart algorithms, the GUARDian drowning detection system can tell the difference between playful underwater swimming and a genuine emergency, minimizing false alarms.
 By providing real-time warnings, the system helps your staff provide faster, more targeted assistance.
 It’s not about replacing lifeguards; it’s about equipping them with the best technology to make your entire facility safer for everyone.